Good morning. It’s Monday, August 2nd, 2021. Over the weekend, I got a letter from the County Attorney, Ben Jackson, of Lincoln County,

 The Augusta Chronicle reported, “Twice panel members asked how to replace the revenue from new tax breaks such as elimination of the inventory tax.
 John Krueger, senior vice president of the Georgia Chamber of Commerce, replied that he hadn’t polled his members about that.

 “To be honest, I really don’t have an answer to that,” he said.”

 The next year tax reform returned and passed.
-Not one of the location legislative delegation voted against it, not even “conservatives” Representative Barbara Sims or Senator Bill Jackson.
-Just as night follows day, the tax losses hit Augusta Richmond County so hard that in 2014, the Augusta Commission had to pass a 22% property tax increase to compensate for them.
+Not one of the location legislative delegation voted against it, not even “conservative” Representative Barbara Sims or Senator Bill Jackson.
+Just as night follows day, the tax losses hit Augusta Richmond County so hard that in 2014 the Augusta Commission had to pass a 22% property tax increase to compensate for them.

 Millions of dollars in savings come from projects like this one – Just not for the poor, tax-besieged citizens of Augusta.